guilhermeromer/parse-nginx-access-log/README.md

-# 📊 NGINX Access Log Parser to XLSX
+# 📊 NGINX Access Log Parser to Excel XLSX

 This Node.js script converts NGINX access log files into a structured Excel spreadsheet (`.xlsx`) for easier reading and analysis.